 There are plenty of things to poke fun at in Minnesota.

-Don’t get me wrong, I love my home state.
+Don’t get me wrong, I love the state of my birth- even after years away, it still feels like home.
 But just as it’s easy to give a beloved family member a hard time for his quirks, it’s easy to laugh at the little absurdities of a familiar place.

 Of course, it’s not comfortable for someone ELSE to poke fun at your family…or your home.

-This is why I cringe a bit when the big movie companies attempt to set films in the Midwest.
+Thus, my first instinct is to cringe when the big movie companies attempt to set films in the Midwest.

 Maybe you remember the movie that came out a few years back, “New in Town”?
 It was set in New Ulm, MN.